tc39/proposal-ses/README.md

 technique is difficult to get right, especially if such self hosting is opened to browser extension authors (TODO need link).
-Instead, these builtin could be defined in a SES realm, making defensiveness much easier to achieve, and with much higher confidence.
+Instead, these builtin could be defined in a SES realm, making defensiveness easier to achieve and with higher confidence.

 Because of the so-called "[override mistake]( http://wiki.ecmascript.org/doku.php?id=strawman:fixing_override_mistake)",